didier13150/collection/README.md

 collection
 ==========

-Web application for viewing GCStar collection remotly
+Web application for viewing GCStar collection remotly.

+Currently, only film and TV series are implemented